 If the noncustodial parent has a history of abuse or otherwise destructive behavior, the court can (and often does) require that visitation between said parent and the children be supervised.
 Supervised visitation rights require that an adult be present during visits at all times.
 This adult may be appointed by the court or chosen by both parents.
 There are also supervised visitation centers that can provide supervised visits in a controlled atmosphere.
 These visits are normally supervised by an independent third party who will provide a report about the visit.
 Once a sufficient number of these visits have occurred without incident, the parties can switch to a different visitation schedule if they so choose.

 Texas law allows grandparents and others involved in a child’s life to petition the court for the legal right to continue their relationship with the children, or grandchildren.
 Texas law presumes that time with a parent is preferable to possession time with a non-parent.
-If you are faced with a situation where you need to exert your rights to a child over a parent, it is important you meet with an attorney early on in the process.
-Contact Abraham Kant Esquire for a free initial consultation and ask about your legal options.
+If you are faced with a situation where you need to exert your rights to a child over a parent, it is important you meet with an Austin child visitation lawyer early on in the process.
+Contact Abraham Kant Esquire for a consultation with an experienced Austin child visitation attorney and ask about your legal options.

 Visitation schedules are often a point of contention in divorce proceedings.
 Determining the right schedule for your family situation requires the assistance of an experienced Austin family law attorney.
 Contact Abraham Kant to discuss your legal options as a custodial or noncustodial parent.
-We offer a free initial case review for your convenience.
+Our Austin child visitation lawyers offer a free initial case review for your convenience.